tkr22777/teaching-cs-630/week_04/03_dml_insert.md

 ## Overview

 The INSERT statement adds new rows to a table.
-This guide covers various methods of inserting data in PostgreSQL.
+This guide covers various methods of inserting data using standard SQL.

 ## Basic INSERT Syntax